 Antara Sengupta and Leena Chandran Wadia

-Pradeep Kumar Choudhury teaches at Zakir Husain Centre for Educational Studies, School of Social Sciences, Jawaharlal Nehru University, India.
+Pradeep Kumar Choudhury teaches at the Zakir Husain Centre for Educational Studies, School of Social Sciences, Jawaharlal Nehru University, India.
 Previously, he worked at the Institute for Studies in Industrial Development and Public Health Foundation of India.
-His research has dealt with applied development economics, especially issues related to education, health and labour.
-He recently completed an international collaborative study with the Freeman Spogli Institute for International Studies, Stanford University, USA that assesses and improves student learning in engineering and higher education in an international comparative perspective.
+His research covers applied development economics, especially issues related to education, health and labour.
+Currently, he is collaborating with Delhi Research Implementation and Innovation (DRIIV) cluster ('Effective Education' vertical), coordinated by IIT Delhi, and sponsored by the Department of Science and Technology, Government of India.
+He recently completed an international collaborative study with the Freeman Spogli Institute for International Studies, Stanford University, USA, that assesses and improves student learning in engineering and higher education in a comparative international perspective.

-Suresh Babu G.S teaches at Zakir Husain Centre for Educational Studies, School of Social Sciences, Jawaharlal Nehru University, India.
-Before this, he was part of the faculty at University of Jammu for nine years.
-His research focuses on the postcolonial debates of subaltern communities in India and education’s role in cultural politics.
-He has edited the book Education and the Public Sphere: Exploring the Structures of Mediation in Post-colonial India (Routledge 2019).
+Suresh Babu G.S teaches at the Zakir Husain Centre for Educational Studies, School of Social Sciences, Jawaharlal Nehru University, India.
+Before this, he was on faculty at the University of Jammu.
+His research focuses on the postcolonial debates of subaltern communities in India and investigates the role of education in shaping the cultural politics.
+He edited Education and the Public Sphere: Exploring the Structures of Mediation in Post-Colonial India (Routledge 2019).

 ‘Educational research in India focuses, very often, on improving pedagogical practices.
 This volume attempts to link educational processes and progress with broader issues of economic and social development from comparative and interdisciplinary perspectives.
 The discussions on equity and inclusion, gender, marginalisation and employability contextualise the issues to be prioritised for education policy and research in India.
 It brings together young researchers and their critical analyses and understanding, and the volume makes a good contribution to deepen our understanding of the discourses on educational research in India.’